Earn your Educator Level 1 Certification

 You'll find two registration platforms available to sign up for the Google Certified Educator exams.
 The two platforms, Kryterion and ProctorU, both lead to the same certification exams.

-If you've never taken a Google Certified Educator exam, go ahead and register with ProctorU (Level 1 exam; Level 2 exam).
-If you have a Kryterion-issued voucher or prefer the legacy experience, Create a Kryterion account or sign in if you've already taken an exam using Kryterion.
+First-time tester?
+Go ahead and register with ProctorU (Level 1 exam; Level 2 exam).
+Prefer the legacy experience?
+Create a Kryterion account or sign into Kryterion.
 Kryterion will be available for non-voucher testers until July 1st, 2020.

 Detailed registration instructions for each platform:

 - Create an account: Set up a tester profile in ProctorU (Level 1 exam; Level 2 exam).

 - Select exam: Once inside ProctorU, click “Schedule New Session” and select your exam.

 - Schedule exam: Select an exam time that works best for you — On Demand (test immediately) or a later date.